w3c/guide/process/charter.md

   ```

-### 3.5.
-Announcement of W3C Decision, Call for Participation  {#announce-decision}
+### 5.5 Announcement of W3C Decision, Call for Participation  {#announce-decision}

-#### 3.5.1.
-Preparation by the charter shepherd
+#### 5.5.1 Preparation by the Chartering Facilitator

-The charter shepherd ensures that the following are done and the following documentation is available **before** asking the W3C Communications Team to announce a group:
+The Chartering Facilitator ensures that the following are done and the following documentation is available **before** asking the W3C Communications Team to announce a group:

 1. TiLT has approved the group, whether or not preceded by an AC Review.
 2. The group exists in the [Groups DB](https://www.w3.org/admin/dashboard).